lukebennett2/portfolio/src/content/blog/border-to-hel.md

 ---
 title: "Running to the Edge of the Map"
-excerpt: "What a 450km ultra-relay across Poland taught me about collective effort, discomfort, and the strange intimacy of 3am roadside handovers."
+excerpt: "What a 450km ultra-relay across Poland taught me about endurance, trust, and the strange intimacy of 3am roadside handovers."
 date: "2025-02-02"
 image: "/lovable-uploads/border to hel.png"
 category: "Portfolio"